technodono/Datapacks/Dungeons+/info.md

 ## Terragen datapack Compatability
 - Terralith

-if installed with other world generation datapacks you make experience dungeons only generating in terralith/vanilla biomes
+if installed with other world generation datapacks, there is a chance they may not generate in their custom biomes.

 ## Uninstalling
 You can remove this data-pack from your world at any point to stop any new structures from being generated in new chunks!